belindamo/quartz/content/Axiomatic systems for clarity/Insight/Why I'll continue metta-tating.md

 - I'm more likely to be happy during sitting than not
 - I'm more likely to be happy rest of the day if i sit
 - Being happy (serotonin release) generally seems better than not for all processes involved in being a human.
-	- for insight
+	- For insight
-	- for vibrancy
+	- For vibrancy
 - I like the people I've met sitting